Grabsky/DisplayEntities/README.md

   Text display entities are capable of parsing MiniMessage formatting.

 - [**Folia Support**](https://github.com/PaperMC/Folia)
   Designed to run on Paper and Folia servers.
-Folia Scheduler APIs are used when available.
+Folia Scheduler APIs are used when needed.

 - [**PlaceholderAPI Support**](https://github.com/PlaceholderAPI/PlaceholderAPI)
   Placeholders inside text displays are parsed and displayed per-player.